signals-protocol/signals-contract/docs/api/RangeBetManager.md

 #### Events

-- `TokensPurchased`: Emitted when tokens are purchased.
+- `TokensBought`: Emitted when tokens are purchased.

 ### closeMarket